nicolaujoan/hello-world/README.md

 # hello-world
-Guided exercise from Github Guides
+Guided exercise from Github Guides.
+This exercise is from the subject *sistemas informáticos*.
-This is an activity for informatic systems!